sampotts/rangetouch/readme.md

 ## Features

--   Less than 1KB minified and gzipped
+-   ~1KB minified and gzipped
 -   No dependencies (written in "vanilla" JavaScript)
 -   Uses event delgation so no need to re-run after DOM manipulation